Avoiding Triangulation in Relationships

 - Assert yourself: Instead of blaming, punishing, manipulating, or using passive-aggressive or passive-aggressive methods, be assertive.
 Take responsibility for your position and say what you want to.
 Keep clear boundaries, say no when you want to.

 - Show your vulnerability: Take the responsibility to problem solve.
 Instead of feeling victimized, seek healthy solutions and take steps to change the situation.

 - Support and empathize, but do not take over: Do not assume the responsibility to take over the issues and the care of another person.
 Provide input and assistance when requested, but do not take on responsibility, guilt, or obligation where it is not due.

-- Find a Therapist who specializes in healing triangulation.
+- Find a Therapist and trust the process of therapy.
 Read more Relationship tips here.